 Top eBayer, happy to do it again!
 Oh no, it wasn't via eBay.
 I will definitely recommend GigaCopper and plan to publish a short blog post about my positive experience.

-After struggling with other solutions for so long, I couldn't believe that the solution was so simple.
-I had the time and was able to install it as soon as it came (it wasn't difficult) and I now have a fantastically fast connection at my disposal when I would have been happy with a safe, simple speed.
-So of course I'm happy :-) I'm beginning to believe that my struggle for connection is over, because so far there have been no failures.
-In short, I'm very happy with the solution and I'm surprised that it doesn't seem to be very widespread, at least that's how it seemed to me.
-I have also rated it - positively, of course.
+I’m beginning to believe that my struggle for connection is over, because so far there have been no failures.
+In short, I’m very happy with the solution and I’m surprised that it doesn’t seem to be very widespread, at least that’s how it seemed to me.
+I have also rated it – positively, of course.

-14.12.2020 Danny H. (Munich, Germany): Networking in the house via telephone cable
+Danny H. (München): Networking in the house via telephone cable

-For the first time in the years we've been living here, I'm watching TV upstairs.
-It's fantastic!
+I am happy to report success.
+For the first time in the years we’ve been living here, I’m watching TV upstairs.
+It’s fantastic!
 Almost unbelievable!
-It's a dream come true.
-I can't tear myself away from the television.
-I'm now putting everything back together again so that I can set everything up neatly at the weekend.
+It’s a dream come true.
+I can’t tear myself away from the television.

 Thank you very much for your help!
 It was and is sensational!